pascual-tejero/liver-tumor-vessel-segmentation/Liver and tumor/TransUNet/README.md

 |Small| <7000|95.42|45.89%|

 Because of previous results is possible to see that the model is robust for multi-segmentation in cases that both classes have a significant total number of pixels.
 On the other hand, if one of the classes doesn't have a big representation in the image the model fails to segment them accurately.

+For future work, you can pre-train the model on BraTS (Brain Tumor Segmentation) dataset or the ISIC (Skin Cancer) dataset, and leverage the transfer learning effect and check if there is an improvement in the model's performance.

 ## Reference
 * [Google ViT](https://github.com/google-research/vision_transformer)